Healthy Homes Assessment Tutira

 Insulation Tutira

-Insulation requirements to meet the R-values required for your area
+Insulation requirements to meet the R-values that are appropriate for your region.

-The "R" signifies thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
+The "R" signifies thermal resistance and is a measure of how well the insulation withstands heat flow.
 The more high the R-value, more effective the insulation.

-• Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – the remainder of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

 Check out the complete details of the Healthy Homes insulation quality.